 Second, an explosion of patient data has made patient matching much more challenging for organizations.
 They are receiving more patient data from more sources, including patient portals, patient engagement applications, telemedicine, personal health records, and Internet of Things (IoT) medical devices—and of course none of this patient data subscribes to the same standards, shares the same formats, or has the same caliber of quality or completeness.
 Add to this the fact that organizations are frequently merging with each other and are increasingly expected to share more patient data with payers, providers, health information exchanges (HIEs), and state and federal health agencies, and there is just too much data to be matched.

 Third, conventional patient matching technologies have reached a mathematical limit to their matching abilities.
 These conventional technologies (called master patient indexes, or MPIs) rely on “probabilistic” algorithms that were formalized in the 1960s and that—no matter how sophisticated—can never see through errored, incomplete, and out-of-date patient demographic data to determine whether two patient records match.
 Essentially, these algorithms’ matching accuracy is entirely dependent on the quality of the demographic data they are comparing—and patient demographic data is of notoriously low quality.
-To compensate, conventional MPIs require manual human intervention for any records they cannot automatically match using their algorithms.
-This means for an organization with 5,000,000 patients, typically 250,000 to 1,000,000 potential matches must be manually reviewed and resolved by a human.
+To compensate, conventional MPIs require manual human intervention for any records they suspect to be duplicates but cannot automatically match using their algorithms.
+This means for an organization with 5,000,000 patients, typically 250,000 to 1,000,000 “suspected duplicates” must be manually reviewed and resolved by a human.
 Add to this the fact that conventional MPIs take months to implement and that their algorithms must be re-tuned with each new data source, and they suddenly become a very burdensome “solution” for a problem they are mathematically incapable of solving.

 To summarize: Patient matching has become much more important for the executive suite due to new strategic initiatives.
 And it has become much more difficult due to new data sources and business requirements.
 But the very technologies we rely on to match patient records have become overwhelmed by these increasing demands and have rapidly begun to fail.
 And this is simultaneously happening at every healthcare organization in the country.